Displaying 1-82 of 82 results

 healthtranslations.vic.gov.au/resources/mental-health-review-tribunal

 26 Nov 2020...
-Translated information, including Easy Read a bout the Mental Health Review Tribunal.
+Translated Easy Read information a bout the Mental Health Review Tribunal.
 A tribunal is like a court that can make decisions about people.
 The Mental Health Review Tribunal usually has a lawyer, a psychiatrist and one other person.
 Their job is to make sure you get the mental health treatment that you need.
 The Mental Health Review Tribunal can make decisions about what treatment you must have to be able to stay out of hospital.

 healthtranslations.vic.gov.au/resources/getting-help